Description

 Pernambuco is a particular tree of the Brazilwood family that is traditionally prized for bow making; it's more expensive to obtain, so a true Pernambuco bow is often also more expensive.
 We have Pernambuco bows available, from the same maker -- with upgraded fittings like silver wire wrap -- as well.
 You can find them listed in the "related items," below.

-All bows now have a dark horsehair blend; it's a really nice feeling hair, not too coarse but with nice grab.
-We call it a "chestnut blend"; it's more accurately more of a mid to dark blend of black and chestnut, which players have found to be very agreeable.
-These bows are considered 3/4 size (though be aware that there are no strict rules on sizing).
+Our Brazilwood bows currently come with black horsehair; it's a really nice feeling hair, not too coarse but with nice grab, which players have found to be very agreeable for many different arco needs.
+The French bows are considered 3/4 size, while the Germans are officially considered 4/4 bows (though be aware that there are no strict rules on sizing, and we consider these bows to be the "right" size for most adult and advancing young players).
 The French bow is 27¼ inches end to end, with about a 20¾ inch hair length.
 The German bow is 29 7/8 inches end to end, with about a 22 3/8 inch hair length.

 What About Bow Trials?